Christmas markets, string lights twinkling, Christmas dress is almost every plaza, red bows on stores.

 Which means cool Vancouver hotels tend to be cheaper and there’s less tourist to bump shoulders with.
 The month of December through January and February tends to see fewer travelers (I guess the word hasn’t gotten out yet about how dang cool British Columbia is in the winter?!)

 Maybe it’s because I’m used to 60 degrees and foggy weather here in the Bay Area, but I didn’t find Vancouver winter weather to be harsh at all.
-The temperates average around mid-40’s in December.
+The average temperature is around mid-40’s in December.
 It never snowed in the city (apparently it’s not common for snow as it’s sea level) and it didn’t even rain that much.
 I felt super comfortable walking around in a medium sweater and medium coat (sans gloves!)

 We also did a fair amount of outdoor activities – like explore Stanley Park – and weren’t bothered by the weather at all.
 So, don’t let the idea of a “cold Canadian winter” prevent you from visit Vancouver during the Christmas season!
 It’s not really that cold.